turbofishcrow/delta/README.md

 When you update an interval, the system intelligently preserves relationships:

-- **Update from cents/ratio (keep deltas)**: The changed interval updates, and all intervals above shift to maintain their delta values
+- **Update from cents/ratio (keep deltas)**: The changed interval updates, and all other intervals shift to maintain their delta values
-- **Update from delta (keep other deltas)**: The changed interval recalculates its cents/ratio, and intervals above shift while keeping their deltas fixed
+- **Update from delta (keep other deltas)**: The changed interval recalculates its cents/ratio, and other intervals shift while keeping their deltas fixed
 - **Recalc deltas from cents**: A global button that recalculates all deltas based on the current cents values — useful after manually entering multiple cent values

 ### Target Delta Signature